tofarr/marshy/README.md

-# Marsha - Better Marshalling for Python.
+# Marshy - Better Marshalling for Python.

 This project is a general purpose externalizer for python objects.
 (Like Marshmallow or Pedantic) The guiding philosophy is convention